Left Bousfield localization without left properness: Left Bousfield localization for locally presentable semi-model categories

-The closure of the class of $\cat C$-local equivalences under retract is proven analogously, following Proposition 3.2.4 in \cite{hirschhorn}, which again applies cofibrant replacement to the maps in question and then considers the maps induced in $sSet$ by $\M(\tilde{f},\hat{W})$ for all $\cat C$-local $W$.
+The closure of the class of $\cat C$-local equivalences under retract is proven analogously, following Proposition 3.2.4 in \cite{hirschhorn}, which again applies cofibrant replacement to the morphisms in question and then considers the morphisms induced in $sSet$ by $map(\tilde{f},W)$ for all $\cat C$-local $W$.
 This completes our proof of (2).

 For (3), note that if $f$ is in inj$(I)$ in $L_{\cat C}(\M)$ then $f$ is in inj$(I)$ in $\M$.
 Thus, $f$ is a trivial fibration in $\M$.
 So all we need to show is that a weak equivalence of $\M$ is a $\cat C$-local equivalence.
 This is true by general properties of simplicial mapping spaces, even in a semi-model category \cite[Corollary 3.66]{barwickSemi}.